 Have you heard the hype about the benefits of sleeping with a satin pillowcase?
 They’re said to be healthier for your hair.
-This is because the friction between your strands a regular pillowcase can often cause split ends and knots.
+This is because the friction between the strands a regular pillowcase can often cause split ends and knots.
 Satin rollers provide the same benefits and effects to your strands by creating a smooth surface to wrap your hair around.
-They’re ideal for fine hair in particular because of the softness of the roller and the lack of friction on the thinner strands.
+They’re ideal for fine hair, in particular, because of the softness of the roller and the lack of friction on the thinner strands.

 5. Foam Rollers

 If you’re looking for an option that works for dry and damp hair, this is the set for you.
 Foam rollers will create tight and defined curls, and much like the satin rollers, they’ll be gentle on your strands.